-The human race devised all sorts of outrageous ways to incorporate animals into conflict as long as we've been getting into armed scuffles.
+For as long as the human race has been getting itself into armed scuffles, we've devised all sorts of outrageous ways to incorporate animals into conflict.
 The video below tells the history of one especially batsh*t military invention: the bat bomb.

-Created by the US military during WWII to combat Japan, the bat bomb combined the destructive power of incendiary devices with the dispersion powers of Mexican free-tailed bats.
+Created by the US military during WWII to combat Japan, the device combined the destructive power of incendiary devices with the dispersion powers of Mexican free-tailed bats.

-These bombs would likely have ended up making a much larger impact during the war had the atomic bombs never been developed.
-Watch the video below to learn more about a weapon that sounds like a Batman gadget but is far more sinister and destructive.
+These devices would likely have ended up making a much larger impact during the conflict had the atomic bomb never been developed.
+Watch the video below to learn more about a device that sounds like a Batman gadget but is far more sinister and destructive.